backdrop-contrib/acuity_sn/README.md

 Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/acuity_sn/issues

-## About our "Acuity" Brand
+## About the "Acuity" Name
-"Acuity" is the namespace used by Albany Computer Services to organise our collection of modules and utilities.
-We group these tools under a unified brand to streamline installation and make it easier for site maintainers to identify our suite of developed solutions.
-While part of this larger family, this module is a standalone utility.
+"Acuity" is the name used to organise a collection of modules and utilities.
+These tools are grouped under a unified name to streamline installation and make it easier for site maintainers to identify these suite of solutions.

+Technically, the namespaces `acuity_` and `abms_` were chosen to enhance code readability and keep function names simple and easy to type.

+While part of this larger Acuity family, this module is a standalone utility.

 ## Current Maintainer(s):
 - Steve Moorhouse (albanycomputers) (https://github.com/albanycomputers)